prosirer/numbertree/Languages/Indian Languages/Marathi/README.md

 ### <span id="anchor-42"></span>Marathi

-Maharashtra state uses the Shaka calendar, and so the Morphic Field should be calculated according to the Shalivahana Shaka calendar.
+Maharashtra state uses the Shaka calendar, and so the Morphic Field should be calculated according to the Shalivahana Shaka.
 Please see the Calendar.md file in this folder for more information.

 Marathi uses the Balbodh alphabet, which is a slight derivation of the traditional Devanagari.
 The rules for the Hindi language section also